britton-jb/sentinel/README.md

 - Don't create the model, just the migration for the ueberauths
 - Add required fields to default model changeset in mix task

-- move HTML controller testing to more traditional, rather than the way the original guy was doing it.
 - FIX the password reset HTML

 - Rename stuff to new Web namespace